-Today I am beginning a five part series on how leadership and running a marathon share several of the same principles.
+[dropcap]This[/dropcap] is the beginning of a five part series on how leadership and running a marathon share several of the same principles.
 To date, I have run ten marathons.
 That does not make me an expert.
 But it does give me enough experience to suggest some parallels worth considering.
 Over the next five weeks we will look at Preparation, The Start, The Proper Perspective, Hitting The Wall, and Making It To The Finish Line.
 Today I will focus on the Preparation stage.

 Some people are more gifted runners.
 They are better overall athletes.
 I once stood at the starting line with a 72 year old man who was running his 54th marathon.
 That simply takes a certain kind of body to endure all those miles for so many years.
 But even the most gifted must train well to tap all of the potential that is within them.

 The greatest temptation in marathon training is to cut corners.

 The truly gifted are the most susceptible.
 Early on you will want to run only three days a week or shorten your long runs by a few miles.
 Your legs are going to hurt.

 The key is faithfulness.

 You need to follow a designed training program that values balance and your experience level.
 It helps to do your long runs with a friend.
 A 16 mile training run can get pretty boring by week nine.

 As a leader it helps to know who you are.
 An assessment of your gifts, abilities and natural leadership acumen can be helpful in having your maximum impact.
 In leading, you mainly learn by doing with feedback.
 There are no shortcuts in leadership preparation.

 The naturally gifted leader will be tempted to short circuit the process.